abonillabeeche/cf-intro/README.md

     $ docker run -ti abonilla/cf-cli

-Login to the client System
+Login to the client System (*ONLY* necessary if not using own system)

     $ ssh trainingX@demo.geeko.land
     ### Ask for Password